 Expanding membership worldwide, particularly in the British Isles, is a project priority.
 We welcome Taylors around the world to participate in our project.
 Subsidies may be available, see "Financial Assistance" under Goals Tab

 We've found 83 unique genetic family groups (AKA, "matching groups" or "clusters"), plus one matching the Western Atlantic Modal Haplotype, another for one marker off from WAMH, and one for the ":"Niall of the Nine Hostages" haplotype.

-WAMH stands for Western Atlantic Modal haplotype; it is the most common 12-marker pattern found in western Europe and the Americas.
-Found within the R1b1a2 (R-M269) haplogroup, it does not necessarily represent a common ancestor within genealogic time.
+- WAMH stands for Western Atlantic Modal haplotype; it is the most common 12-marker pattern found in western Europe and the Americas.
+Found within the R1b1a2 (R-M269) Haplogroups, it does not necessarily represent a common ancestor within genealogical time.